usdoj-crt/beta-ada/_pages/_resources/protecting-voter-rights.md

 To report complaints of possible violations of the federal voting rights laws, you may contact the [Voting Section](https://www.justice.gov/crt/about/vot/misc/contact.php).

-[Contact us](https://civilrights.justice.gov/report/) to report complaints of possible violations of the federal voting rights laws.
+To report complaints of possible violations of the federal voting rights laws, you may contact the [Voting Section](https://civilrights.justice.gov/report/) .

 You can contact the Voting Section though our toll-free number (800-253-3931) or [email](mailto:voting.section@usdoj.gov).